amphib24/nessus_scan_cysa-_book/README.md

 ## Purpose

 &nbsp;&nbsp;&nbsp;&nbsp;The purpose of this task was for me to get hands on experience running and analyzing a vulnerability scan using Nessus.
-At the time I was conducting this class I was in the process of preparing for the CompTIA CYSA+ certification while enrolled at WGU.
+At the time I was conducting this activity I was in the process of preparing for the CompTIA CYSA+ certification while enrolled at WGU.
 For educational purposes I will be choosing two of the vulnerabilities found during the scan.
 One will be rated as a critical vulnerability, and the other will be rated as a high vulnerability.